impressto/collabrio/docs/spec-document.md

 ### User Stories

 #### Core Collaboration
-- 📖 **As a user**, I want to start a new session so that I can share the link with one or more other users
+- 📖 **As a user**, I want to explicitly create a new session so that I control when collaboration begins
   - **Acceptance Criteria:**
+    - ✅ "Create New Session" button on landing page
-    - ✅ New session creates unique URL with hash
+    - ✅ Button generates unique session ID and redirects to session
-    - ✅ Session ID visible in interface
+    - ✅ Session ID visible in interface after creation
-    - ✅ Multiple users can join same session
+    - 🔄 Multiple users can join same session via shared URL (needs testing)
+- 📖 **As a user**, I want to be unable to access collaborative features without a valid session
+  - **Acceptance Criteria:**
+    - ✅ Landing page shows session creation interface
+    - ✅ No auto-generated sessions on page load
+    - ✅ Clear messaging about needing to create or join session
+- 📖 **As a user**, I want to leave a session and return to the landing page
+  - **Acceptance Criteria:**
+    - ✅ "Leave Session" button in collaborative interface
+    - ✅ Button disconnects from session and returns to landing page
+    - ✅ Session state is cleared when leaving
 - 📖 **As a user**, I want to click a "share" button and get a QR code in a modal that I can scan with a phone
   - **Acceptance Criteria:**
     - ✅ Share button opens modal with QR code